seanpquinn/auger_display/README.md

 ## Setting up cron jobs

 The kiosk system comes with with scripts that log usage statistics.
-In order to collect these daily, we will edit the crontab to execute the scripts every 24 hours.
+In order to collect these daily, we will edit the crontab (as root) to execute the scripts every 24 hours.

 ```
-crontab -e
+sudo crontab -e
 ```

 insert the following lines to update statistics everyday at 20 hours local time